cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

    - **Hero Image Max Width (%)**: Set the maximum width of the foreground image as a percentage of the hero section width.
 3. Changes will be visible in the preview and will go live when you click "Publish"

+### Image Carousel Section

+The homepage can optionally display an image carousel:

+1. Go to **Appearance → Customize → Homepage Settings**
+2. Scroll down to the **Image Carousel Settings** section
+3. Here you can modify:
+   - **Enable Image Carousel**: Toggle to show or hide the carousel on the homepage
+   - **Carousel Width (%)**: Set the width of the carousel container (50-100%)
+   - **Show Image Captions**: Choose whether to display captions below carousel images
+   - **Carousel Speed (ms)**: Control the timing between slide transitions (in milliseconds)
+   - **Carousel Image Height**: Choose how to normalize image heights (Auto, Fixed Height, Maintain Aspect Ratio, or Cover/Crop)
+   - **Carousel Container Height (%)**: Adjust the overall height of the carousel container
+   - **Fixed Image Height (px)**: Set an exact height for all carousel images (when Fixed Height is selected)
+   - **Image Aspect Ratio**: Choose the aspect ratio for images (when Maintain Aspect Ratio is selected)
+4. You can add up to 5 images to the carousel, each with:
+   - An uploaded image
+   - An optional caption
+   - An optional link URL
+5. Changes will be visible in the preview and will go live when you click "Publish"

 ### Featured Home Posts

 The middle section of the homepage displays posts from the **home** category.
 These settings are now located within the **Homepage Settings** in the WordPress Customiser: